 - MA1504: 4x Cellular (MIMO)

-- MA1506.AK.001: 2x Cellular (MIMO), 3x Wi-Fi (MIMO), and 1x GNSS/GPS
+- MA1506.AK.001: 2x Cellular (MIMO), 3x WiFi (MIMO), and 1x GNSS/GPS

-- MA1509.AK.001: 4x Cellular (MIMO), 1x High-band Cellular (1.7-6GHz), 1x GNSS/GPS, and 3x Wi-Fi (MIMO)
+- MA1509.AK.001: 4x Cellular (MIMO), 1x High-band Cellular (1.7-6GHz), 3x WiFi (MIMO), and 1x GNSS/GPS

-- MA1511: 4x Cellular (MIMO), 1x High-band Cellular (1.7-6GHz), 1x GNSS/GPS, and 6x Wi-Fi (MIMO)
+- MA1511: 4x Cellular (MIMO), 1x High-band Cellular (1.7-6GHz), 6x WiFi (MIMO), and 1x GNSS/GPS

 Some variants of these antennas are available for specific applications - for example, there are models designed specifically for Ford Interceptor police vehicles.